A Few Exceptions Worth Noting

 Example: 7-Eleven is known to many as the home of the Slurpee.

-Numerals at the beginning of a sentence can be hard to read, especially in a work featuring old-style numbers, many of which look like lowercase letters.
-In the following example, notice how the number 150 is almost hiding at the beginning of the second sentence.
-The word “Because” stands out as intended.
+Numerals at the beginning of a sentence can be hard to read, especially in a work that features old-style numbers, many of which look like lowercase letters.
+In the example below, notice how the number 150 is almost hiding at the beginning of the second sentence (whereas the word “Because” stands out as intended):

 Old-style numerals, which are designed to resemble ordinary letters of the alphabet, are a popular choice among book designers.
 150, for example, features a short numeral one, an equally short five that has a descender, and a zero that looks like a lowercase “oh”—as seen in Georgia, the font used for this example.
 Because of these shorter digits, they are best avoided at the beginning of a sentence.